What is Universal Credit

 • Your Landlord’s (Bro Myrddin’s) address.

-• How much rent you pay (you may need your tenancy agreement or a recent rent statement).
+• How much rent and service charge you pay (you may need a copy of your contract or a recent rent statement which can be accessed via your online residents portal).

-• Childcare Provider’s name, address and registration number (if applicable).
+• Their childcare Provider’s name, address and registration number (if applicable)